 This manual has been validated and reviewed for accuracy.
-The instructions and descriptions it contains are accurate for the TOSHIBA TECRA M2 Portable Personal Computer at the time of this manual's production.
+The instructions and descriptions it contains are accurate for the TOSHIBA TECRA M3 Portable Personal Computer at the time of this manual's production.
 However, succeeding computers and manuals are subject to change without notice.
 TOSHIBA assumes no liability for damages incurred directly or indirectly from errors, omissions or discrepancies between the computer and the manual.
+Graphics processor performance may vary considerably from specifications due to design configuration.